MrMEEE/awx-build/installguide.md

 They are referring to the awx-cli tool from their separate repo.. also, the awx-manage tool have a dumpdata/loaddata tool...

-I'm going to see if I can do a workaround for upgrades..
+I'm going to see if I can do a workaround for upgrades.

+### Upgrade Method Using Export/Import Utility

 For the guys that really want to push their luck :)...
 Something like this will probably work.